ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/list.md

 ## ListFlatten {#listflatten}

 Expands the list of lists into a flat list, preserving the order of items.
-As the top-level list item, you can use an optional list that is interpreted as an empty list in the case of `NULL`.
+As the top-level list item you can use an optional list that is interpreted as an empty list in the case of `NULL`.

 If the source list is optional, then the output list is also optional.

-**Examples:**
+**Examples**

 ```yql
 SELECT ListFlatten([[1,2],[3,4]]),   -- [1,2,3,4]